axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/2 - Service and API Layer/DevJournal_50-architectural-consistency-fixes.md

   3. Service Layer Abstraction: `fix(service): use repository for template access for CR-2025.02-50`

 ## History
+### 2025.02.27-7-50
+- ✅ Updated ContactService.get_current_template() to properly use the repository interface
+- ✅ Verified all service tests are passing (32 tests)
+- ✅ Completed Phase 3: Service Layer Abstraction
+- 💡 All implementation tasks for CR-2025.02-50 are now complete
+- 🔄 Consider adding static analysis tools to prevent future architectural drift

 ### 2025.02.27-6-50
 - ✅ Updated SQLAlchemyContactRepository to explicitly implement ContactRepository interface
 - ✅ Updated SQLAlchemyTemplateRepository to explicitly implement TemplateRepository interface